BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Over the Centuries, the human culture in Haven and specifically Gallica has developed several unique customs.

-Winter Cold and Monsters
+Winter, Cold and Monsters

 Everything in Havens culture is affected by winter, due to the sheer change it brings about.

 Everything grinds to a halt in winter.
 All the land gets snowed in and the sea freezes from the coast outwards for miles.
 There is no trade, no travel, no warfare and even things such as hunting or foraging are done very carefully as a blizzard or storm can quickly kill an unprepared person.
+Villages are effectively cut off, the inhabitants forced to survive by themselves through sharing supplies and mtual defense.

 Worse, the frost-dragons of the cold north travel south to more 'warm' areas, and devour much of the livestock and worse, might permanently make their homes there.
 These beasts can often only be fought by professional Dragonslayers, which are very expensive.